GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 ==== Custom dataset for #acr("SSL")
 <sec:ssl:single_source:method:dataset>
-#gaet[
+//#gaet[
-  This section is a mess and needs to be properly re-written along with its @sec:ssl:multi_source:method:dataset sibling.
+//  This section is a mess and needs to be properly re-written along with its @sec:ssl:multi_source:method:dataset sibling.
-]
+//]

 The objective of this study was to adapt State of the Art #acr("SSL") methods to diverse challenging setups.
 The audio simulator presented in @chap:simulator has been leveraged to generate various synthetic datasets to experiment with.